MicrosoftDocs/SupportArticles-docs/Office/Client/excel/custom-function-calculate-wrong-value.md

 ---
 title: Custom function may not calculate correct value
-description: Describes custom function may not calculate expected value in Excel when you calculate worksheet, and provides a workaround.
+description: Describes an issue in which custom function may not calculate expected value in Excel when you calculate worksheet, and provides a workaround.
 author: helenclu
 manager: dcscontentpm
 localization_priority: Normal